Mia703/subsational-subs/README.md

 ### Home Page

-- ~The home page implements a carousel or Jumbotron image.~
+- Done: ~The home page implements a carousel or Jumbotron image.~

-### About Page
+### About Page - located on the Home Page

-- ~The about page must contain the restaurant's contact information, including the address and hours of operation.~
+- Done: ~The about page must contain the restaurant's contact information, including the address and hours of operation.~
-- ~Use the Leaflet.js library to display a map-view of the restaurant's coordinates.~
+- Done: ~Use the Leaflet.js library to display a map-view of the restaurant's coordinates.~

 ### Login Form